Causes of vulval cancer

 This condition causes abnormal changes in the cells that cover the skin of the vulva.
 It is rare and usually only affects women who have been through the menopause.

-In a small number of women with Paget’s disease of the vulva, cancer is found underneath the area where the Paget’s disease is.
+In a small number of cases, cancer is found underneath the area where the Paget’s disease is.

 Human papilloma virus (HPV) is a very common infection.
 It is usually passed between people during sex.